robbyrussell/indexter/README.md

 end
 ```

-inDexter will return a result like this:
+inDexter will return a hash:

 ```
 { "addresses" => ["property_id"] }
 ```

-which tells you that you might want to add an index on table `addresses` for the `property_id` column.
-It does not mention the `user_id` column, because that one already has an index.
+which indicated that you that you might want to add an index on table `addresses` for the `property_id` column.

 ## Installation